-- Students will spend at least 50% of physical education class time participating in moderate to vigorous physical activity. - All students taking PE or similarly approved credit course, will be evaluated twice a year using National FitnessGram fitness assessment to evaluate for performing in the Healthy Fitness Zone.
-(Pretest and Posttest)
+- All students in PE grades K-12, including students with disabilities, special health-care needs, and in alternative educational settings, will receive on average 135 minutes/week of physical education for Academy students and 225 minutes/ 2 weeks for College Preparatory students. - Students will spend at least 50% of physical education class time participating in moderate to vigorous physical activity. - All students taking PE or similarly approved credit course, will be evaluated twice a year using National FitnessGram fitness assessment to evaluate performance in the Healthy Fitness Zone4 (Pretest and Posttest).